jmw686-appdev/ruby-scripts/README.md

 ### rails bye

-Create a similar script in a file `lib/tasks/bye.rake` such that:
+Create a new file, `lib/tasks/bye.rake`, and then add code to it similar to the code in `hello.rake` such that:

 ```
 rails bye